Introduction to Informed Search

 In order to understand the Greedy search, we need to briefly understand the concept of DFS and FS.
 They’re both vertex-based techniques to find the shortest path.
 While DFS uses a stack data structure, BFS uses a queue data structure to find out the shortest route.

 Greedy search at its core uses the best path from the current state using a combination of both DFS and FS techniques to find the shortest path.
-The node which is closest to the goal is expanded in that current state along with the closest cost to that point.
-It’s called the greedy search because it may not find the best solution at a given point of time but it surely does give you an optimal one within a reasonable amount of time.
+The node that is closest to the goal is expanded in that current state and the closest cost to that point.
+It’s called the greedy search because it may not find the best solution at a given point of time, but it surely does give you an optimal one within a reasonable amount of time.
 It can be best explained by the example of the Travelling Salesman problem.
-A salesman is given a list of places to visit in a city and has to find his optimum route to travel in order to be productive to reduce his traveling time as much as possible.
-Here he’ll be given a choice of choosing between 2 or more places from his current position to go to and he’ll choose the one with least distance thereby reducing his travel time albeit not being his best destination but that is a roader optimal solution.
+A salesman is given a list of places to visit in a city and has to find his optimum route to travel in order to be productive to reduce his travelling time as much as possible.
+Here he’ll be given a choice of choosing between 2 or more places from his current position to go to, and he’ll choose the one with least distance thereby reducing his travel time albeit not being his best destination but that is a roader optimal solution.

 3. A* Tree Search